 - Maintains files on all properties within Rolling Hills

 - Reviews plans related to architectural features

 - Maintains roadway & bridle trails

 - Gate operations

 - Controls easements

 - Sells residence signs

+- Community clubs operate under the auspices of the RHCA

 RHCA places a high value on the privacy and rural character of the community created by the open space around each residence.
 This is achieved through both the regulation of the size and style of buildings and the preservation of open easements that surround each property.